 White or bright and as revealing as you see fit – this is still South Beach.

 By day a secluded café spot for coffee and pastries, the Drexel is Casa Matanza’s courtyard restaurant.
 Run by the same team behind Miami's Mandolin, it serves Mediterranean dishes grilled over a wood fire.
 El Salón celebrates Miami’s Latin-influenced cuisine in modest-but-moreish plates to share.
-For small Basque-style bites with your cider, the place to graze is Bar Pintxo.
 Bars Tropezón and The Roof both serve light dishes alongside drinks.

 Thirst-quenching options abound at Esmé.
 The team from Lost Boy in Downtown is behind colorful tiled tapas bar Tropezón – sherry menu included.
 All-day venue The Roof is the place to sip a restyled sangria or two in its pillow-festooned, plant-dotted lounge.
 Restaurant El Salón’s consummate cocktail menu deserves mention, too.

-Breakfast is served in the Paseos from 7:30am and on The Roof from 10am; its all-day menu is available till 10pm.
-El Salón offers small plates from 4pm till late.
-Lunch at Bar Pintxo kicks off at 12 noon, with dinner from 5pm till late.
+Breakfast is served in the Paseos from 7:30am and on The Roof from 10am; its all-day menu is available till 10:45pm.
+El Salón offers small plates from 6pm till late.

 Order light dishes and snacks from a seasonally updated menu with your in-room tablet.

 Esmé Miami Beach is in South Beach, set back from Ocean Drive on quieter Española Way and Washington Avenue.

 The nearest airport is Miami International (MIA), a 25-minute cab ride away.
 Transfers can be arranged through the concierge, from US$130 each way.